winer156win-sudo/new-ai-slop/README.md

 # new-ai-slop
-ai slop blocker done a lot
+ai slop blocker done a lot only needs a exe to trigger went ai slop is getting showing